dchambers6222/healthmine-assessment/docs/configuration.md

 Found Yeasy/simple-web docker container. configured the docker image to use this. updated template to use the healthport 8080 to match the image.

+test-connectivity script choices:
+    'requests' library for http tesing for ALB and health probe endpoints.
+Simplicity, great documentation, and ease of error handling.
+    'mysql.connector' library allows testing of connectivity to RDS, and writing of read/write operations, using only DB creds.
+    'boto3' library for s3 testing. put_object method makes it very easy to create and upload/overwrite temp documents for testing.
+        Have to filter warnings for python deprecation because default AWS version is 3.7

+CloudWatch intergration:
+    Create Log Group called "app-logs", set retention to 30 days for testing cost reduction EC2 instance IAM group has access for: cloudwatch:PutMetricData, cloudwatch:GetMetricStatistics, cloudwatch:ListMetrics
+        logs:CreateLogStream, logs:CreateLogGroup, logs:PutLogEvents, logs:DescribeLogStreams